IntelliJ IDEA analyses code in files that are opened in the editor and highlights anomalous code as you type.

 Running a single inspection is useful in case you want to track a specific problem.
 If you find a warning in a file, you can inspect your entire project, or the necessary scope of files, to ensure that there are no more such warnings in your code base.

 Type the inspection name in the popup.
+Use CamelHumps to match camel case words and white spaces with initial letters of the words.
 The suggestion list will show you inspections that match your search request.

 If you are not sure that you are selecting the correct inspection, you can view its description.
 To do so, select an inspection in the popup and press Ctrl+Q.